janis-me/janis.me/packages/site/src/pages/blog/2025-08-04-css-highlight-selector-blocks/index.md

 ---
 layout: $layouts/Blog.astro
-title: Highlighting blocks of CSS selectors - awesome syntax highlighting!
+title: Highlighting lines of code in blocks - awesome syntax highlighting with CSS selectors!
 desc: A simple way to highlight blocks of CSS selectors in code blocks, using just a few lines of CSS.
 createdAt: 2025-08-04
 updatedAt: 2025-08-04